better-internet/radworks-docs/docs/using-radicle/creating-projects.md

 If you have a repository that you'd like to publish to the Radicle network, choose the 'Create from an exisiting repository' in the **Start a new project** modal.
-This will allow you to choose the repository and branch you wish to publish to the network.
+This will allow you to choose the repository and its configured default branch.
+All branches present when you add the repository will be published.

 ![Start Existing Project][ep]